 The County reserves the right to condition an offer of employment on the results of a medical examination or screening.
 The purpose of a medical examination and/or screening is to determine if a candidate is physically able to perform the essential functions of the position and to ensure that an individual's physical condition will not endanger the health, safety, or well-being of other employees or the public.
 The County may also make hiring or employment decisions on the basis of sex when sex is a bona fide occupational qualification (BFOQ) for the job.
 All written offers of employment will be approved by the Human Resources Director, or his/her designee, with exception to positions covered under the North Carolina Human Resources Act.
-For North Carolina Human Resources Act covered positions, the Agency Director, or his/her designee, will approve all written employment offers.
+For North Carolina Human Resources Act will approve all written employment offers.